-Committee No of Members Committee Charter Functions Key Responsibilities Power Executive Director (ED) Non- Executive Director (NED) Independent Director (ID) Executive 4 1 - / members on such specific matters within the competence of The Executive Committee shall have and may exercise all the powers which may be lawfully delegated to them, subject to such limitations as may be provided by resolution of the Board.
+Committee No of Members Committee Charter Functions Key Responsibilities Power Executive Director (ED) Non- Executive Director (NED) Independent Director (ID) · Executive 4 1 - / During the absence of the Board, the Executive Committee shall act by majority vote of all its members on such specific matters within the competence of the Board of Directors.
+The Executive Committee shall have and may exercise all the powers which may be lawfully delegated to them, subject to such limitations as may be provided by resolution of the Board.
 All powers which may be lawfully delegated to them, subject to such limitations as may be provided by resolution of the Board.
 Audit 2 - 2 To assist the Board in fulfilling its oversight responsibility of the Company's corporate governance processes relating to the: (1) FS and Financial reporting process; (2) Internal Control Systems; (3) Internal and External Audit; (4) Compliance by the Company with accounting standards, legal and regulatory requirements; (5) Risk Management Policies and Processes and (6) Business practices and ethical standards.
 1.Financial Reporting and Disclosures; 2.Risk Management; 3.
 Internal Control; 4.
 Internal Audit; 5.
 External Audit; Power to perform oversight financial and risk management; Power to improve the stakeholder's confidence and corporate governance by bringing out better internal control systems, better monitoring and oversight, and better disclosures and quality of internal and external reporting.
-Nominations 1 2 1 / The Nominations Committee is responsible for reviewing the The Nominations Committee is responsible for reviewing the qualifications of the nominees for directors and preparing the Final List of Candidates.
+Nominations 1 2 1 / The Nominations Committee is responsible for reviewing the qualifications of the nominees for directors and preparing the Final List of Candidates.
+The Nominations Committee is responsible for reviewing the qualifications of the nominees for directors and preparing the Final List of Candidates.
 Power to pre- screen and shortlist candidates for election to the Board.
+Compensation 4 - - / procedure for developing a policy on executive remuneration and for fixing the remuneration Review the structure and competitiveness of the Corporation's executive officer compensation programs considering the following factors (1) the retention of executive officers (2) motivation of Power to establish a formal and transparent procedure for developing a policy on executive remuneration and for fixing the remuneration packages of